-In 1998 the first version of ECCAIRS was released.
+In 1998 the first version of the software suite was released.
 Soon after that work started on extending this version to support new ICAO standards, new ICT developments and a new EU Directive (Directive 2003/42/EC).
-In August 2003 a new version of ECCAIRS (Release 4) was made available to the community.
-Around 2008 the JRC decided to redesign the ECCAIRS software to allow for more customisation by the users and to become usable also for other transport modes (railways and maritime).
-In 2011 this resulted in the current, 5th Generation of the software called ECCAIRS 5.
+In August 2003, a revamped version of the software suite was made available to the community.
+This version, labelled Release 4, introduced a completely overhauled User Interface.

 The ECCAIRS Reporting System (ECCAIRS 5) is subject to a License Agreement, which allows usage by various organisations in various places.
 The chosen approach is that transport safety is of global concern and its improvement should not be limited by geographical or organisational borders.
 For that reason any organisation can use ECCAIRS if the goal is to contribute to the improvement of aviation safety by reporting occurrence reports to (inter)national competent authorities.

 ECCAIRS is directly related to two European Regulations:

 Regulation (EU) No 996/2010 of 20 October 2010 on the investigation and prevention of accidents and incidents in civil aviation, and